 Q: My home’s foundation and slab problems are serious.
 Are you a full-service foundation repair company?

 A: Yes.
 Be it a simple repair or a real challenge.
 We’ve seen almost everything in our 40-plus years of service.
-From fixing a misbehaving planter to mud-jacking, pier replacement, or underpinning, we can do the job, and ease your worries, all with as little disruption of your life as possible.
+From fixing a misbehaving planter to pier replacement, we can do the job, all with as little disruption of your life as possible.
 Spend a bit of time on our testimonials page, and we think you’ll feel confident relying on Dodson Foundation Repair.